Idnan/idnan.github.io/blog/_posts/2017-01-28-elasticsearch-search-as-you-type.md

 [Star] [Trek] [Beyond]
 ```

-We can either write a custom tokenizer or can use one of built-in ones for example `edgeNGram`, `nGram`, `snowBall` etc. For our usecase, we are going to rely upon the built-in tokenizer called `edgeNGram`
+Elasticsearch has a lot of built-in ones for example `edgeNGram`, `nGram`, `whitespace` etc. For our use-case, we are going to rely upon the built-in tokenizer called `edgeNGram`

 `edgeNGram` tokenizer is useful for "as you type" queries.
 It only generate `nGrams` from the beginning of the words like word `brown` is tokenized into
 ```